top of page

 Create a Giveaway

-This is more of a marketing tactic, but it can drive more engagement to your page in general.
+Hosting a giveaway is more of a marketing tactic, but it can drive more engagement to your page in general.

 The way a giveaway works is that your followers will have to like, comment, and follow you in exchange for a participation.
 When you engage with someone on Instagram, you are telling the algorithm that you like this type of content.
 Therefore, if you create a good giveaway, your post will get abnormal engagement and it will be pushed to a lot more of your followers, some of who don’t see your content anymore.
 This is a great way to get their attention back as they are more likely to see your next few posts.